shinnn/isogram/README.md

 Default: `GoOgle`

-`[parameters]` need to be a **nonpattern** word with 3 and more or 7 and less characters, each of whom can be a valid JavaScript variable name.
+`[parameters]` need to be a **nonpattern** word with no fewer than 3 and no greater than 7 characters, each of whom can be a valid JavaScript variable name.

 For example, `yummy` is not valid, but `YuMmy` is valid.